Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Original description of the card by the author – Arthur Edward Waite: He is shown as if upon a journey, armed with a short wand, and although mailed is not on a warlike errand.
 He is passing mounds or pyramids.
 The motion of the horse is a key to the character of its rider, and suggests the precipitate mood, or things connected therewith.

-10 OF SWORDS INTERPRETATION
+9 OF PENTACLES INTERPRETATION

 This is it for today, traveler.